White paper

 In addition, firms that demonstrate an eagerness to invest in innovative technologies send a message to prospective — and current — employees that they are a future-ready, forward-looking practice.

-The talent war shows few signs of slowing in today's complex and challenging environment.
-Attracting and retaining quality staff has been, and continues to be, a top concern for many firms, especially those using antiquated technology.
+The talent war shows few signs of slowing in today’s complex and challenging environment.
+A top concern for many firms, especially those using antiquated technology, has been and continues to be attracting and retaining quality audit staff.

 Conclusion